franco-ortega/100-days-of-code/log.md

 ### Day 1: Sunday, August 1, 2021

 **Project:** Hide & Seek game where the computer and user alternate between hiding an item and finding the hidden item.
 The game logic is complete for this current version.
-Now I'm working on styling, which is an area which I"m trying to improve.
-In particular, I'm adding colors and fine tuning the layout.
+Now I'm working on the styling, which is an area that I want to improve in general.
+My current tasks are to add colors and to create a clean and responsive layout.
 I used the [Coolors](https://coolors.co/) website to help pick my color palette.

 **Tech:** React, Sass